cabratteberg/cse15l-lab-reports/LabReport3.md

           declare a match.
 The remaining sequences provided our final set of candidates for horizontally transferred
 ```
 In the above example, I used the `-C` command-line option for the grep command.
-This prints lines that have a match with the string that I provide as an argument which in this case was `"parasitic"` and a certain number of lines before and after provided as an argument.
+This prints lines that have a match with the string that I provide as an argument which in this case was `"parasitic"` and a certain number of lines before and after provided as an argument which in this case was 3.
 This would be useful if you want to find information about a specific topic and want context around the instance, not just one line.
 ```
 camillabratteberg@Camillas-MacBook-Air technical % grep -C 2 "Chile" plos/journal.pbio.0020001.txt
         Among Latin American countries, there is a high degree of variability in publication